FedericoStazi/crossword-generator/README.md

 - ### `input_generator.py`
 This script generates the input as a dictionary.
 This dictionary contains some information such as:
 - height and width of the table
-- the list of words
+- the list of words, divided into groups
 - a list of cells that must be black in the table

 This script is crucial because it contains the constraints that can make the crossword better or worse, but that are not necessary in a valid crossword.
 These constraints must be chosen carefully because, if there are too many, the SAT solver will not be able to find a solution in a resonable time.
 The choice of the constraints is discussed [below](#cnf-constraints).